KaruzG/JS-Clicker-Game/README.md

 # JS Clicker Game
-This is just a small project of making a web clicker game just with JavaScript.
+This is just a small project of making a web clicker game with JavaScript.

 # CHECK LIST
 - [x] Click Button